IronBeliever/CaR/README.md

 </p>

 ## News💡
-- [2024.02] We release our 📄paper <a href="https://arxiv.org/abs/2402.18191">link</a>.
+- [2024.02] We release our 📄<a href="https://arxiv.org/abs/2402.18191">paper</a>.
 If you have any questions about our project, please send email to geyuanqaq@gmail.com

 ## Quick Installation ⚙️
 ```bash